szemin-ng/audiohook-server/README.md

 1. Install AudioHook integration
 2. Point it to this NodeJS server.
 You can use localtunnel (https://www.npmjs.com/package/localtunnel) as a tunnel.
 3. Key in API key.
+4. NodeJs server must be started before enabling the integration.
-4. Configure transcription to activate either through queue or flow.
+5. Configure transcription to activate either through queue or flow.

+## Starting the server
+Run `npm start`.